 Before you begin your LSAT prep, it’s important to familiarize yourself with the ins and outs of the exam so you can be prepared for what is on the LSAT.

-Logical Reasoning (2 sections)
+- Logical Reasoning

 How long is the LSAT?

-Understanding your score
+Understanding your LSAT Score

 When you receive your LSAT score, it will include the following:

 - A "score band" is a range of scaled scores above and below your score

 - A percentile score, ranking your performance relative to the scores of a large sample population of other LSAT test-takers

 [ RELATED READING: LSAT Score Ranges and Percentiles ]